-The entrepreneurship major is offered at FSU Tallahassee and Panama City beginning in the fall semester 2017.
+The entrepreneurship major has been offered at FSU Tallahassee and Panama City since the beginning of fall semester 2017.

 We attract students across disciplines and provide them with the education and skills they need to become entrepreneurs.
 The Jim Moran School’s major focal areas are: Commercial Entrepreneurship, Social Entrepreneurship, STEM, Arts and the Humanities, Allied Health and applied disciplines such as law, education, criminology and social work.

 Whether you dream of starting a tech company, social enterprise, nutrition business or apparel boutique, the school will inspire and prepare you by providing: